bfischer1121/extjs2react/README.md

-# ExtJS → React [Native]
+# ExtJS → React [Native] + Redux

 ## Summary
-The goal of ExtJS2React (e2r) is migrate ExtJS applications to React [Native] by rewriting their entire codebase.
-Much of the work will be automated while an ever-shrinking set of cases will be left for manual intervention.
+ExtJS2React (e2r) migrates ExtJS applications to React [Native] by rewriting their entire codebase.
+Much of the work is automated with an ever-shrinking set of cases left for manual intervention.
 This is an unofficial library in no way associated with Sencha.
 Use at your own risk.

-## Preparing Your ExtJS Project
+## Preparing Your Project
 For speed of development and depth of implementation, it is currently assumed that the source project is ExtJS 6.x with MVVM architecture.
 If your project isn't there but you want to use this tool, migrate to the common starting point and then run this tool to cross the bridge to React-land:
 * Sencha Touch → ExtJS
 * <6.x → 6.x